Ezra Taft Benson: Political career

 In 1948, Republican presidential nominee Thomas E. Dewey approached Benson before the election that year about becoming the United States Secretary of Agriculture.
 Although Benson had supported his distant cousin Robert A. Taft over Dwight D. Eisenhower for the 1952 Republican nomination and did not know Eisenhower, after his election Eisenhower nevertheless appointed Benson as Secretary of Agriculture.
 Benson accepted with the permission and encouragement of church president David O. McKay; Benson therefore served simultaneously in the United States Cabinet and in the Quorum of the Twelve Apostles.
 He became the first clergy member to be a cabinet secretary since Edward Everett in 1852, which created some controversy as crossing a boundary between church and state.
 The American Council of Churches opposed Benson for being a member of what they felt was a "pagan religion...hostile to the Biblical evangelical Christian faith."

-At the time of assuming office, the Department of Agriculture had 78,000 employees and an annual budget of $2.1 billion dollars.
+At the time of assuming office, the Department of Agriculture had 78,000 employees and an annual budget of $2.1 billion.

 Benson opposed the system of government price supports and aid to farmers which he was entrusted by Eisenhower to administer, arguing that it amounted to unacceptable socialism.
 Furthermore, farming in the United States was increasingly becoming large scale agribusiness at the expense of the small farmer, and Benson was opposed to outsized portions of these government subsidies being apportioned to these large companies.
 He was once pelted with eggs by a group of South Dakota farmers over his efforts to reduce price controls.
-Another time, 21 congressman from the midwest stormed his office requesting he not lift price controls on hogs, which he refused to do, and later noted that the prices rose on their own.
+Another time, 21 congressmen from the Midwest stormed his office requesting he not lift price controls on hogs, which he refused to do, and later noted that the prices rose on their own.
 Nonetheless, he served in his cabinet position for all eight years of Eisenhower's presidency.
 He was selected as the administrator-designate of the Emergency Food Agency, part of a secret group that became known as the Eisenhower Ten.
 The group was created by Eisenhower in 1958 to serve in the event of a national emergency.